astronomer/airflow-guides/docs/alerts.md

 position: [9]
 ---

+Get emails for common Airflow deployment issues, before you experience a failure.
-Alerts are available in Astronomer v0.7 and higher.
+Available in Astronomer v0.7 and higher.

 ## Airflow Alerts